ddemoray/GA-DSI-projects/capstone/README.md

-This folder contains my working iPython Notebooks and presentation deck from my capstone project.
+This folder contains my working iPython Notebooks and Keynote from my capstone project.